-The 7-track system uses 1/2 in. tape with seven information channels.
-The format is shown in Figure 1-1.
+The 7-track system uses 1/2 in. tape with seven information tracks as shown in Figure 1-1.
 The left side of the figure shows the tape in relation to the read and write heads.
 The tape moves by the heads vertically, with forward direction down.
 The tape is composed of a mylar base coated on one side with an iron oxide composition.
 The oxide, or dull side of the tape, faces the heads with the left edge toward the transport drive plate.
 The recording density is 200 cpi (characters per inch), 556 cpi, or 800 cpi.
-The method of recording is non-return-to-zero (NRZ).
+The method of recording is nonreturn-to-zero (NRZ).

 Although the tape has two basic states of remanent magnetization, the remanent magnetic state of the tape at a given position does not determine the value of the bit.
 A logical 1 is represented by a change of magnetization in either direction.
 A logical 0 is represented by a constant state of magnetization; therefore, writing a series of characters containing all 0s is equivalent to writing a section of blank tape.
 Each time a character is transferred into the tape transport write buffer, the NRZ writers produce an equivalent character on the tape.
-Because of the NRZ method of recording, however, a transfer into the write buffer is not a normal 1s transfer; instead, whenever a 1 bit is to be written in a given tape channel, the corresponding flip-flop is complemented to produce a change in the tape magnetization.
+Because of the NRZ method of recording, however, a transfer into the write buffer is not a normal 1s transfer; instead, whenever a 1 bit is to be written in a given tape track, the corresponding flip-flop is complemented to produce a change in the tape magnetization.
 When a 0 is to be written, the corresponding bit of the buffer remains in the initial stage, and there is no change in tape magnetization.

 The structure and relative spacing of the individual tape characters are shown in the right portion of Figure 1-1.
 Each 18-bit computer word is divided into three 6-bit characters.
-The writers contain seven flip-flops, however, corresponding to the seven tape channels.
-The seventh channel is a lateral parity channel.
+The writers contain seven flip-flops, however, corresponding to the seven tape tracks.
+The seventh track is a lateral parity track.
 The parity of the character may be either odd (binary) or even (BCD) as specified by the program.
-In reading the tape, only 1s are detected.
 The smallest unit of information that can be written on the tape is a record.
-Since each computer word contains three 6-bit characters, a record contains N \times 3 data characters, where N is the number of words that the processor transfers.
+Because each computer word contains three 6-bit characters, a record contains N x 3 data characters, where N is the number of words that the processor transfers.